 1. Failure to disclose plan information.

 ERISA requires plans to have written Plan Documents and Summary Plan Descriptions (SPD).
-The Plan Document is the more legal of the two documents and should be kept on file with the employer’s other important documents.
+The Plan Document is the employer-oriented of the two documents and should be kept on file with the employer’s other important documents.

 The SPD describes the benefits as well as the participant’s rights and obligations under the plan.
-This document must be distributed within 90 days after the participant (meaning, enrolled employee) first becomes covered under the plan or within 30 days of a participant or beneficiary’s request.
+This document must be distributed within 90 days after the participant first becomes covered under the plan or within 30 days of a participant or beneficiary’s request.

-A certificate of insurance or benefit plan summary are not ERISA compliant documents.
+A certificate of insurance or benefit plan summary is not an ERISA-compliant document.

 2. Failure to properly administer the plan in accordance with the plan documents or certificates of coverage.